Macron Urges Halt To Arms Deliveries To Israel For Use In Gaza

 AFP

-Paris: French President Emmanuel macron on Saturday urged a halt to arms deliveries to Israel, which has been condemned over the conduct of its operation in Gaza.
+Paris: French President Emmanuel macron on Saturday urged a halt to arms deliveries to Israel, which has been criticised over the conduct of its retaliatory operation in Gaza.

 "I think that today, the priority is that we return to a Political solution, that we stop delivering weapons to fight in Gaza," Macron told broadcaster France Inter.